 Texas mortgage agreements often include acceleration clauses.
-These give the bank the right to demand immediate payment of your entire balance if you violate the terms of the loan.
-If your mortgage includes an acceleration clause and you go into default, your lender may ask you to pay off the remainder of the loan or face foreclosure.
+These give the bank the right to demand immediate payment of your entire balance if you violate the terms of the loan as stated in Texas law.
+If your mortgage includes an acceleration clause and you go into default, your lender may ask you to pay off the remainder of the mortgage loan or face foreclosure.

 If your lender decides to take advantage of an acceleration clause, it will say so in the demand letter that you receive.
 However, in many cases, your lender may still be open to negotiation.

 If you have not yet arranged to pay your amount due within the time specified, your lender may send you a Notice of Sale.
 Texas foreclosure laws require that you have at least 21 days’ notice in writing, beginning on the day the notice goes into the mail, before the lender sells your home at auction.

 According to Texas property code, the lender must also post the Notice of Sale at the door of your county courthouse and file it with the clerk of that county.
 All notices must include the location, date, and time of the planned sale.
 They must also include a request to disclose military status, as special rules may apply under the Servicemembers Civil Relief Act.